pguedes/capsule-maven-plugin/README.md

 capsule-maven-plugin
 ====================

-maven plugin to build java capsules
+maven plugin to build java capsules.

+Visit this page for more info on [capsule](https://github.com/puniverse/capsule).

 ## Building from source
 to build the project locally you will need to clone the git repo and install the plugin in your local repository